 A Gentle Goodbye is a small, independently-owned company that has been offering end of life services since 2011.
 We know what an incredibly difficult time this is to go through, and we are here to help you navigate the process.
-We proudly offer veterinary hospice and geriatric care, telehealth quality of life discussions, in-home euthanasia, and aqua-cremation.
+We proudly offer veterinary hospice and geriatric care, telehealth quality of life discussions, in-home quality of life consultations, in-home euthanasia, and aqua-cremation.

 Dr. Juliana Lyles